Voljega/scripts4recalbox/Randomizer/README.md

 Rdm files now contains three tags to allow randomization of games base on three criteria, values are sepatated by ';' :
 * `systems:` list of systems (short name) which can be randomy selected. all systems if this tag is not present. case insensitive
-* `genres:` list of genres which can be randomy selected. all genres if tag is not present. case insentitive, can contin spaces
+* `genres:` list of genres which can be randomy selected. all genres if tag is not present. case insentitive, can contain spaces
 * `gamestrings:` strings contained in name of selectable games. case insensitive

 Here are a few examples :